mauro-balades/os-fetch/README.md

 Fetch information from your Linux distribution and computer.

+## Why would you use it?

+Os-fetch is diferent from other linux distribution fetchers.
+Keep in mind this is a personal projects and it is not revolucionary.

 ## Install

 First, you will need to clone the repository: `$ git clone https://github.com/mauro-balades/os-fetch && cd os-fetch`.
 After cloning, you will need to type the following type to build the compiled object.